databricks/koalas/docs/source/user_guide/best_practices.rst

    ...
    Reference 'a' is ambiguous, could be: a, a.;

-However, you can turn on ``spark.sql.caseSensitive`` in spark configuration to enable it if you use on your own risk.
+However, you can turn on ``spark.sql.caseSensitive`` in Spark configuration to enable it if you use on your own risk.

 .. code-block:: python